-In simple English, with Cecil, you can load existing managed assemblies, browse all the contained types, modify them on the fly and save back to the disk the modified assembly.
+Cecil is a library written by Jb Evain to generate and inspect programs and libraries in the ECMA CIL format.
+With Cecil, you can load existing managed assemblies, browse all the contained types, modify them on the fly and save back to the disk the modified assembly.

 There is a Google Group to discuss everything Cecil related: mono-cecil

 Check the Cecil wiki for some usage examples.

 You can visit, and even contribute, to Cecil’s wiki.